 13. University of Alabama

-The Restaurant, Hotel, and Meetings Management (RHM) Program at the University of Alabama allows students who are working part-time to complete their degree by combining on-campus learning with prior learning and independent study.
+The Hospitality Management Program at the University of Alabama allows students who are working part-time to complete their degree by combining on-campus learning with prior learning and independent study.
 Students who graduate from this program are better prepared to work as managers and executives of restaurants, hotels, convention centers, commercial & healthcare food services, and also to contract individually with independent corporations.

 14. University of Massachusetts